 Considered the greatest player to have played for the club by the majority of those who witnessed the man’s brilliance.
 ‘Sid’ was a midfield maestro who had everything in his locker.
-One of those natural ballers who just made things looks so simple.
+One of those natural ballers who just made things look so simple.
 Finding space and nurturing the ball before pinging it left or right.
 You could rarely fault his positioning.
-And yet despite being pretty on the eye, he wasn’t afraid to get stuck in neither.
+And yet despite being pretty in the eye, he wasn’t afraid to get stuck in either.

 Cowans had three stints at the club (1979-83, 1988-91 and 1993-94) and played a total of 453 games scoring 49 goals.

 Dennis Mortimer will forever be known as the captain during Aston Villa’s greatest hour.
 He was the captain of the team when they won the European Cup Final against Bayern Munich by 1-0 in 1982.

 The talented midfielder played a crucial part in Villa conquering the continent, having led the claret and blues to the First Division title the year before.

 Mortimer played more than 400 games for Villa, scoring more than 40 goals.
 Undoubtedly, one of the greatest Aston Villa XI of all time.

 The winger sure knew how to entertain.
 He had pace and panache and could bring the Villa faithful to their feet in an instant.
 His brilliance on the flank created Peter Withe’s winning goal in the 1982 European Cup final and there were countless others that he created.
 Morely could also score himself.
 He bagged 34 goals in 180 appearances between 1979 and 1983.

 His goal away at Everton won the ‘Goal of the Season’ award in 1980-81 as Villa were crowned champions of England.
 He deserves a place among the greatest Aston Villa XI of all time.

 CF – Peter Withe